-I created the Okanagan's very first line of commercial, LOCAL, organic kombucha.
+I founded the Okanagan's very first line of commercial, LOCAL, organic kombucha: Experience Kombucha.

 I've taught hundreds of people (over 75 fermentation workshops, in fact!) in the Okanagan to brew or ferment their own food the traditional way.

-I won Top 40 Under 40 in Penticton and have been featured on CBC Radio twice.
+I was awarded a Top 40 Under 40 in Penticton and have been featured on CBC Radio twice.

 I am partnered with amazing businesses in the Okanagan, the likes of Kelowna's The Green Vanity and Nourished Edible Wellness, Pentictons' The Peoples' Soda, Get Bent Yoga, Pure Gym & Juice, Trellis & Vine Crafthouse, Summerland Health & Wellness and Olivers' South Okanagan Physiotherapy.